 Learn more about the history

 If you want to know more about Aruba, visit Bon Bini Festival (Bon Bini means welcome).
 It’s the perfect introduction to Aruba if you want to learn more about the history of the island (and taste traditional meals, drinks and listen to Aruban music).
-Bon Bini takes place every Tuesday from 7:00 PM – 8:30 PM at the courtyard from Fort Zoutman.
+Bon Bini takes place every Tuesday from 7:00 PM – 8:30 PM at the courtyard of Fort Zoutman.

 Visit the museums